DavidRodriguezSoaresCUI/outcar/README.md

 OutCar is a game developed for University of Geneva, for psychology studies.
 The game consists of avoiding traffic and refueling periodically (just by pressing a button).

-This game is still under active development as of April 2019.
+This game was under active development until May 2019.
+The last version was v1.0.14.

 **SP1** stands for *Service Pack 1*, for this is the first major update since the initial release.